Unified Model of Heated Plasma Expansion: Solutions for an expanding Plasma Slab

 Additionally, $\zeta_{Df}$ is also representative of the maximum scale of space charge separation in the ion fluid region, since the electron density in this region is greater than $N_{ef}$ $($i.e., $N_e(\zeta_c\leq\zeta<\zeta_f)>N_{ef})$.
 Thirdly, $Q_f$ and $|\zeta_c|$ govern the $\zeta-$scale of variation of the ion fluid profile $\Delta\zeta_i$.
 Since the expanding ion fluid extending up to $\zeta_f=Q_f$ contains a mass of ions $|\zeta_c|$ $\big($normalized to $n_{i0}\lambda_s(t)\big)$, the ion variation scale is given by

-Thus, $Q_f$ and $|\zeta_c|$ determine the scales of the electron sheath $\Delta \zeta_s$, electron-ion charge separation $\zeta_{Df} = \sqrt{2}\Delta\zeta_s$, and ion fluid variation $\Delta\zeta_i$.
+Thus, $Q_f$ and $|\zeta_c|$ determine the scales of the electron sheath $\Delta \zeta_{\rm sh}$, electron-ion charge separation $\zeta_{Df} = \sqrt{2}\Delta\zeta_{\rm sh}$, and ion fluid variation $\Delta\zeta_i$.

 To gain further insight into the aspects of the different dynamical regimes and delineate the transition among them, we study the parametric variation of $Q_f$ with respect to $\eta$ and $|\zeta_c|=-\zeta_c$.
-The variation of $Q_f(\eta,|\zeta_c|)$ is shown by the color density plot, Fig.\ref{fig:paramVarPlots}$(b)$, with some contours at fixed $Q_f$ values denoted with the solid lines in black and blue(for $Q_f=1$).
-A qualitative classification of the expansion dynamics can be obtained based on the values of the variation scales of the electrons and ion, $\Delta\zeta_s$ and $\Delta\zeta_i$, and $|\zeta_c|$.
-We plot the contours $|\zeta_c| = \sfrac{\Delta\zeta_s}{2} =\sfrac{1}{Q_f}$ for $Q_f<1$ in orange, and $|\zeta_c|=\Delta\zeta_i$ in purple, in fig.\ref{fig:paramVarPlots}$(b)$ and the schematic fig.\ref{fig:paramVarPlots}$(c)$.
-These contours along with the $Q_f=1$ contour segment the parameter space domain into five regimes, as illustrated in fig.\ref{fig:paramVarPlots}$(c)$.
-The points in the parameter space for which the solutions are plotted in fig.\ref{fig:paramVarPlots}$(a)$ are denoted with green dots in fig.\ref{fig:paramVarPlots}$(c)$.
+The variation of $Q_f(\eta,|\zeta_c|)$ is shown by the color density plot, Fig.~\ref{fig:paramVarPlots}$(b)$, with some contours at fixed $Q_f$ values plotted with solid lines in black.
+The contour $Q_f=1$ (plotted with a blue solid line) serves as boundary in the parameter space on which the ion expansion front $x_f$ lies at an acoustic correlation distance $\lambda_s$ from the initial vacuum interface.
+A qualitative classification of the expansion dynamics can be obtained based on the values of the variation scales of the electrons ($\Delta\zeta_{\rm sh}$) and ions ($\Delta\zeta_i$), and $|\zeta_c|$.
+In Fig.~\ref{fig:paramVarPlots}$(b)$ and the schematic Fig.~\ref{fig:paramVarPlots}$(c)$, we plot the boundary $|\zeta_c| = \sfrac{1}{Q_f} = \sfrac{\Delta\zeta_{\rm sh}}{2}$ for $Q_f<1$ in orange, along which, the plasma length $L$ is equal to the charge separation scale.
+Along the $|\zeta_c|=\Delta\zeta_i$ boundary in purple, the plasma length is equal to the ion variation length scale.
+These boundaries along with the $Q_f=1$ contour segment the parameter space domain into five regimes, as illustrated in Fig.~\ref{fig:paramVarPlots}$(c)$.
+The points in the parameter space for which the solutions are plotted in Fig.~\ref{fig:paramVarPlots}$(a)$ are denoted with green dots in Fig.~\ref{fig:paramVarPlots}$(c)$.
 These five regimes exhibit qualitatively distinct asymptotic plasma behaviors as described below.